Monetary Policy for Dummies

-In the early years of the European Central Bank, for example, ECB reported money supply M rising at quite high rates like 7-9% for months on end and yet worries about inflation were subdued.
+In the early years of the European Central Bank, for example, the ECB reported money supply M rising at quite high rates, like 7-9% for months on end, and yet worries about inflation were subdued.
 This was because wage levels were being held down, at least in the key economy, Germany.
 The P as price level refers to the prices of goods and services, of which wages are a large contributing factor.

 Why Inflation Counts